isaac-perez7053/SymmState/README.md

 To install the SymmState package, follow these steps:

-1. Clone the repository into a directory (name of directory is arbitrary):
+1. Install the package using pip:
     ```bash
-    mkdir symmstate_program
-    cd symmstate_program
+    pip install symmstate
     ```

-2. Place the `SymmState` package files into the `symmstate_program` directory.

-3. Install the package using pip:
-    ```bash
-    pip install .
-    ```

 This will install all necessary dependencies for SymmState and make it ready for use.

-4. For symmetry-related functionality, download smodes [here](https://iso.byu.edu/iso/isolinux.php)
+2. For symmetry-related functionality, download smodes [here](https://iso.byu.edu/iso/isolinux.php)
+3. Once downloaded, type 'symmstate' to configure the package to your needs!
+Look at tests/live for examples of how to use the package.

 ## Features